 In addition to identifying potential conflicts of interest, SentinelTM, facilitates compliance with these policies.
 Certain information on all prospective engagements, including service descriptions and fees must be entered into SentinelTM as part of the engagement acceptance process.
-Using SentinelTM, lead audit engagement partners are required to maintain group structures for their publicly traded and certain other audit clients as well as their affiliates, and identify and evaluate any independence threats that may arise from the provision of a proposed non-audit service and the safeguards available to address those threats.
+Lead audit engagement partners are required to maintain group structures for their publicly traded and certain other audit clients as well as their affiliates in SentinelTM, and they are also responsible for identifying and evaluating any independence threats that may arise from the provision of a proposed non-audit service and the safeguards available to address those threats.
 SentinelTM enables lead audit engagement partners, for those entities for which group structures are maintained, to review and approve, or deny, any proposed service for those entities worldwide.

-4.3.2.9 Fee dependency
+4.3.2.10 Fee dependency

 KPMG International's policies recognize that self-interest or intimidation threats may arise when the total fees from an audit client represent a large proportion of the total fees of the member firm expressing the audit opinion.
-In particular, KPMG International's policies require that in the event that the total fees from a public interest entity audit client and its related entities were to represent more than 10 percent of the total fees received by a particular member firm for two consecutive years;
+They require that in the event that the total fees from a public interest entity audit client and its related entities were to represent more than 10 percent of the total fees received by a particular member firm for two consecutive years;

-This would be disclosed to those charged with governance at the audit entity; and - A Senior Partner from another KPMG member firm would be appointed as the EQC reviewer.
+- This would be disclosed to those charged with governance at the audit entity; and - A senior partner from another KPMG member firm would be appointed as the EQC reviewer.